blimjoe/overlay-rpi/README.md

 It is the same command used to create the chroot.
 It creates the chroot if one does not exist, and enters the chroot if there is already one.

-And we can check whether above ```.local_mouts``` setup is done correctly.
-Notice that the ```(cr) $``` prefix denotes that these commands are run in the chroot.
+And we can check whether above ```.local_mouts``` setup was done correctly.
+Notice that the ```(cr) $``` prefix denotes these commands should be run in the chroot.

 ```
 (cr) $ ls /project                      # You should be able to see the same content as in host OS.
 (cr) $ ls ../overlays/overlay-rpi/      # You should be able to see the content of this repo.
 ```

 Move on if it works well.
-If not, check and make sure you setup ```.local_mounts``` correctly.
+If not, check and make sure you set up ```.local_mounts``` correctly.

 ## Setup Raspberry Pi board
 In the Chromium OS terminology, a board refers to a class of computer platform with distinct hardware configurations.
 The board will be used as a target in the process of building software packages and disk image for that specific computer platform.

 There are many boards exist in the Chromium OS code base.
-They are either development platform or real selling product running Chrome OS, such as Chromebooks you can buy from many vendors.
+They are either development platforms or real selling products running Chrome OS, such as Chromebooks you can buy from many vendors.

 The Chromium OS project utilizes the Portage package management system from Gentoo Linux.
 Each board lives in its own "overlay", which holds distinct build configuration, system configurations, collection of software packages, system services, disk image customizations etc. for that board.